hongjr03/typst-rexllent/src/mod.typ

 /// - prepend-elems (array): Arguments to be prepended to the table.
 /// - sheet-index (integer): The index of the sheet to be parsed.
 /// - sheet-name (string): The name of the sheet to be parsed (alternative to sheet-index).
+/// - selected-cols (string): Comma-separated list of columns to include (e.g., "A,C,F").
 /// - parse-table-style (boolean): Whether to parse the table style(like column width and row height).
 /// - parse-alignment (boolean): Whether to parse the cell alignment.
 /// - parse-stroke (boolean): Whether to parse the cell border.